 Scabies is a contagious ectoparasite skin infestation characterized by superficial burrows and intense pruritus (itching).
+Direct contact has be prolonged It is caused by the mite Sarcoptes scabiei.

-- It is caused by the mite Sarcoptes scabiei. - The word scabies itself is derived from the Latin word for "scratch" (scabere).
+The word scabies itself is derived from the Latin word for "scratch" (scabere).